John Mayer’s 1990s Fender/Squier Stratocaster

 John was first seen using this guitar sometime in the summer of 1994.
 At that time, he was playing in a band called ‘Another Roadside Attraction’ [John Mayer: Someday I’ll Fly – 3:35].
 The guitar likely directly replaced the black Squier that John played prior to this.

-What’s particularly interesting about this guitar is that, based on the photos, in 1994 it had a maple neck, while later on in 1995 the neck seemed to have been swapped for a rosewood one (see photo below).
+What’s particularly interesting about this guitar is that, based on the photos, in 1994 it had a neck with a maple fretboard, while later on in 1995 the neck seemed to have been swapped for a rosewood one (see photo below).
 Of course, there are a few reasons that might have led to this – the old one broke, John preferred rosewood fretboards over maple, he came across a better neck than the one that was originally on the guitar and decided to swap them, or this is all completely wrong and they were actually two different guitars.

 Unfortunately, all this is just a wild guess since none of the photos of the guitar with the maple neck show the headstock, and therefore the logo is not visible.
 The logo on the rosewood neck, although the photo from May 1995 (shown above) is of somewhat poor quality, almost certainly reads Fender.
 If you happen to come across more photos of the guitar which might help us figure this out, please be sure to send them using the contact form.